 What to Include in a Book Review

 If the book was fiction, I ask myself.
 Did I become engrossed in the story?
-Was it a story that had me at the edge of my seat?
+Was it a story that had me on the edge of my seat?
 Was it a story that I could not put down?
 Were the characters believable?
-Was the plot plausable?
+Was the plot plausible?
 What did I like about it?
 What did I not like about it?

 Writing Your Reviews

 Evaluate the book for interest, accuracy, objectivity, importance, thoroughness, and usefulness to its intended audience.
 Show whether the author's main arguments are true.
-In the case of a novel, was the story well written, easy to follow?
-If the book was fiction, what was the story line?
-Was the story similar to something else to another author's fiction?
-If you are familiar with the author's work, did this book live up to or exceed this author's story telling reputation?
+In the case of a novel, was the story well-written, and easy to follow?
+If the book was fiction, what was the storyline?
+Was the story similar to something else in another author's fiction?
+If you are familiar with the author's work, did this book live up to or exceed this author's storytelling reputation?
 Respond to the author's opinions.
 What do you agree or disagree with?
 Why?
 Illustrate whether or not any conclusions drawn are derived logically based on what the author has written.